48

 kubectl apply -f gateway-api.yaml

-kubectl -n store get gateway shop-gateway \
+kubectl -n boutique get gateway shop-gateway \

 -o jsonpath='{.status.conditions[?(@.type=="Programmed")].status}{"\n"}' # True

-kubectl -n store get httproute shop \
+kubectl -n boutique get httproute shop \

 -o jsonpath='{.status.parents[0].conditions[?(@.type=="Accepted")].status}{"\n"}' # True